Right to sit

-The right to sit refers to laws or policies granting workers the right to be granted suitable seating at the workplace.
-Jurisdictions that have enshrined "right to sit" laws or policies include the United Kingdom, Jamaica, South Africa, Eswatini, Tanzania, Uganda, Lesotho, Malaysia, Brazil, Israel, Ireland, the Indian states of Tamil Nadu and Kerala, the Canadian province of Newfoundland and Labrador, and the British overseas territory of Gibraltar and Montserrat.
-Almost all states of the United States and Australia, as well as the majority of Canadian provinces passed right to sit legislation for women workers between 1881 and 1917.
-US states with current right to sit legislation include California, Florida, Massachusetts, Montana, New Jersey, New Mexico, New York, Oregon, Pennsylvania, West Virginia, and Wisconsin.
-A right to sit provision is included in the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964; the convention being ratified by 51 countries as of 2014.
-Local jurisdictions with right to sit laws include Portland, Oregon, St. Louis, Missouri and London's Royal Borough of Kensington and Chelsea.
-Some jurisdictions, such as Alabama, Arkansas, Connecticut, Idaho, Kentucky, Maine, Michigan, Missouri, Nevada, New Hampshire, Quebec, and Washington, D.C. have revoked their right to sit laws.
+The right to sit, also known as suitable seating, refers to laws or policies granting workers the right to be given seating at the workplace.
+Jurisdictions that have enshrined "right to sit" laws or policies include Austria, Japan, Germany, Mexico, France, Spain, Argentina, the United Kingdom, Jamaica, South Africa, Eswatini, Cameroon, Tanzania, Uganda, Lesotho, Malaysia, Brazil, Israel, Ireland, Zambia, Guyana, the Indian states of Tamil Nadu and Kerala, and the British overseas territories of Gibraltar and Montserrat.
+Almost all states of the United States and Australia, as well as the majority of Canadian provinces, passed right to sit legislation for women workers between 1881 and 1917.
+US states with current, gender-neutral right to sit legislation include California, Florida, Massachusetts, Montana, New Jersey, Oregon, and Wisconsin.

+A right to sit provision is included in the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964; the international treaty being ratified by 52 countries as of 2023.
+EU-OSHA recommends suitable seating as a best practice.
+Local jurisdictions with right to sit laws include Ann Arbor, Michigan; St. Louis, Missouri; and London's Royal Borough of Kensington and Chelsea.

+Some jurisdictions have revoked their right to sit laws, including Quebec, Washington, D.C., the majority of US states, and some cities such as Baltimore, Chicago, and Portland.
 Many right to sit laws originally contained gendered language specifying women workers only.
-Some jurisdictions maintain gendered laws, but many jurisdictions have amended their right to sit laws to be gender neutral.
+Some jurisdictions maintain gendered laws, such as Belize and Trinidad and Tobago, but many jurisdictions have amended their right to sit laws to be gender neutral.
+Jurisdictions without general right to sit laws often grant seating to disabled, pregnant, or minor workers as a reasonable accommodation.
+In some workplaces, unionized workers have gained suitable seating provisions in their work contracts.

-Companies with suitable seating policies

-The German supermarket chain Aldi allows cashiers to sit while attending to their registers.
-Aldi allows their workers to sit down not because of concern for worker health or comfort, but rather due to research which suggests that workers who are allowed to sit down are more productive and efficient.
+About

-Cashiers typically sit down while working in many European countries.
+Right to sit laws have been enacted in some form in countries in Africa, Asia, Europe, North America, South America, and Oceania.
+Cashiers typically sit down while working in many European countries, where right to sit laws are common.
 This is partly because many large European retail chains let customers bag their own groceries rather than have the cashier do the bagging.

+The German supermarket chain Aldi allows cashiers to sit while attending to their registers, in accordance with German labor law.
+In jurisdictions without right to sit laws, Aldi still allows their workers to sit down not because of concern for worker health or comfort, but rather due to research which suggests that workers who are allowed to sit down are more productive and efficient.

+American corporations have strongly opposed right to sit laws.
+According to John Logan, the director of Labor and Employment Studies at San Francisco State University, corporate opposition to these laws is "about maintaining unilateral control of the workplace" and maintaining "flexibility" for owners to do what they want.

+Some labor unions have demanded suitable seating provisions in worker contracts as part of collective bargaining negotiations.